EllieChen-Git/Angular-Course-Getting-Started/README.md

 }
 ```

-- In order to use local JSON file as our API endpoint, need to define the location at 'angular.json'
+- To use local JSON file as our API endpoint, need to define the location at 'angular.json'

 ```typescript
 "assets": [